SavageDem

 Injustice is alive in America.
 Do we really want to be the “Land of Liberty – For The Select Few“?
 I didn’t think so.
 Stay vigilant.
 Don’t be afraid to speak up.
 Promote justice for all.

-2 comments for “Stand Against Injustice
+2 responses to “Stand Against Injustice”

 Leave a Reply